 Fastest player in the world to reach 8000, 9000 and 10000 ODI runs.
 The fastest batsman in the world to reach 30 and 35 ODI centuries.
 Fastest in the world to reach 15000 International runs.
 The second fastest in the world to reach 1000 T20I runs.
 Fastest Indian to reach 1000 runs in ODI.

-- The Most run scored by an Indian cricketer in the world with 2818 in all three formats of international cricket.
+- Most runs scored by an Indian cricketer in the world with 2818 in all three formats of international cricket.

 - The most runs scored with 610 terms by an Indian cricketer in a three-match Test series against Sri Lanka in 2017.